 A bivvy bag is like a waterproof jacket for your sleeping bag.
-It keeps you dry but is also breathable so you don’t wake up covered in condensation or dew!
-It saves the faff of carrying and putting up a tent and let’s you sleep that much closer to the wild.
+It keeps you dry and saves the faff of carrying and putting up a tent.
+Bivvy bagging is truly sleeping under the stars.

 So if you’re interested, have a read and then take the plunge into the wonderful world of bivvy bagging!

 The short answer is no (especially since the atrocious outcome of the Alexander Darwall vs Dartmoor National Park legal case).
 The better answer is get creative!
 You don’t need to break the law to wild camp, there are other ways.
 But, wherever you go, use your common sense.
 Stay well off any paths, be respectful to landowners, head off early and leave no trace.

 As a wild camping beginner, you don’t have to head straight into the wilderness for your first time sleeping out under the stars.

 As a family, we spent our first few ‘wild’ camping nights sleeping in the garden so that we could test it out first.
 It was great.

 - If you need to ‘cheat’, you can nip into the house to get anything you’ve forgotten… and go for a wee whilst you’re at it!

 - If you’ve forgotten something, there’s not far to go to fetch it

 - If you’re too cold, pop in to get more layers